catprisbrey/Godot4-ControllerTemplate/README.md

 # Godot 4 - Controller template
-Modified version of the default CharacterBody3D script provided in Godot 4. includes body/camera rotation, and addtional control options.
+Modified version of the default CharacterBody3D script provided in Godot 4. includes  strafing, rotation, jumping, and uses only standard UI key mappings.
+Depending on where you place your camera node, this controller will work for fixed overhead, 1st, and 3rd person games.

 ![Controller Screenshot](https://github.com/pemguin005/Godot4-ControllerTemplate/blob/main/Example.GIF)